 End the kick-off call with a summary of the immediate actions each team member must complete.
 Ensure there are clear owners for each task.
 Also, don't forget to schedule the next meeting while you can coordinate everyone's calendars in real-time.

-Phase 5: Welcome Packet
+5. Welcome Packet

-The last phase is also an optional step, and it's deployment largely depends on your service offerings, but offering a welcome packet is a nice bonus.
+The last phase is also an optional step, and its deployment largely depends on your service offerings, but offering a welcome packet is a nice bonus.
 Doing so shows your client that you're an organized, engaged partner.
 It also gives something for your client to chew on as you work towards completing the first project milestone.
 But what does a welcome packet consist of?

 Depending on your line of work, you can give clients educational resources they may find helpful.
 As a courtesy, it's also pleasant to provide a list of your team members' contact information and the best ways to reach them, so your client has this info in one convenient place.